solana-labs/solana/docs/src/tour-de-sol/participation/validator-technical-requirements.md

 ## Software

-- We build and run on Ubuntu 18.04.
-Some users have had trouble when running on Ubuntu 16.04
+- We build and run on Ubuntu 20.04